mustafri/joomla_nginx/readme.txt

-This repo is for nginx which serve as reverse proxy to 80 port with ssl enabled
+This repo is for nginx which serves as reverse proxy to 80 port with ssl enabled